Policy & ProceduresCancellation & Standby, Frost Delays, Pace of Play, Scoring & Scorecards and 2020 Club Handbook

 Scoring and Scorecards

 ALL MUST HOLE OUT – NO GIMMIES.
 You must have three scores; Gross, Net, and Adjusted Score.
 The Gross Score is the total number of times you hit or attempt to hit the ball plus any penalty strokes.
 The (total) Net Score is the (total) Gross Score minus your current handicap.
-All scores for handicap purposes are subject to the application of Equitable Stroke Control (ESC).
+All scores for handicap purposes are subject to the application of the World Handicap System.
 This mandatory procedure reduces high score holes for handicap purposes in order to make handicaps more representative of a player’s potential ability.
-Scores subject to ESC adjustment are known as the Adjusted Score.
-It is the Gross Score reduced according to the following Table.
+Scores subject to the World Handicap System are known as the Maximum Score allowed for any hole.

 Failure to enter the following on your scorecard for all Men’s Club Events will result in disqualification for the event.